hansbuys/ehb-college-finder/README.md

 #### Dialog
 'Welcome' is the default opening statement used to initiate the conversation.
 'Help' uses the '#help' intent to allow asking for help.
-'Find colleges' uses the '#find-by-state' intent to find schools.
+'Find colleges' uses the '#find-by-state' intent and '@us-states' entity to detect when the user wants to find schools.
 'Anything else' is the default when Watson does not recognize the request.

 ## College Scorecard